Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Attack Framework

 In this paper, we take on the role of the attacker.
 Recall that we are given a set of $n$ clean training points $\sDc$ and a test set $\sDtest$, and our goal is to come up with a set of $\epsilon n$ poisoned training points $\sDp$ such that a defender following the procedure in \refsec{defenses} will choose model parameters $\hat\theta$ that incur high test error $\sL(\hat\theta)$.
 The difficulty lies in choosing poisoned points $\sDp$ that will both lead to high test error and also avoid being flagged as anomalous.

+In this section, we describe our general approach to crafting attacks that can evade anomaly detectors.
 As mentioned in \refsec{intro}, we can roughly group anomaly detectors into two categories: those that are more sensitive to the data and tend to `overfit' (like the \knn{} defense), and those that are less sensitive to the data and tend to `underfit' because they make strong parametric assumptions (like the \Ltwo{} defense).
-This categorization is neither precise nor rigorous, but it provides useful intuition.
-As we discuss in this section, we can evade defenses in the first category by using concentrated attacks, and we can evade defenses in the second category by using constrained optimization.
+In \refsec{concentrated}, we discuss how we can use concentrated attacks to evade defenses in the first group.
+In \refsec{optimization}, we formulate the constrained optimization problem that we use to evade defenses in the second group.
+Finally, in \refsec{improved-constraints}, we introduce a randomized rounding procedure to handle problem settings where the input features are constrained to be integers.

-\paragraph{Outline.} In this section, we will introduce the general ideas that underlie each of the three data poisoning attacks that we develop in this paper.
-Specifically, we discuss concentrated attacks in \refsec{concentrated}; formulating data poisoning as a constrained optimization problem in \refsec{optimization}; and handling integer input constraints in \refsec{improved-constraints}.
-Subsequently, in Sections \ref{sec:improved-inf} to \ref{sec:improved-mm}, we will detail three specific methods---corresponding to the three different attacks---for efficiently solving the optimization problem described in this section.